Ludwig Mies van der Rohe: Personal life

-In 1913 Mies married Adele Auguste (Ada) Bruhn (1885–1951), the daughter of a wealthy industrialist.
+In 1913, Mies married Adele Auguste (Ada) Bruhn (1885–1951), the daughter of a wealthy industrialist.
 The couple separated in 1918, after having three daughters: Dorothea (1914–2008), an actress and dancer who was known as Georgia, Marianne (1915–2003), and Waltraut (1917–1959), who was a research scholar and curator at the Art Institute of Chicago.
 During his military service in 1917, Mies fathered a son out of wedlock.

 In 1925, Mies began a relationship with designer Lilly Reich that ended when he moved to the United States; from 1940 until his death, artist Lora Marx (1900–1989) was his primary companion.
-Mies carried on a romantic relationship with sculptor and art collector Mary Callery for whom he designed an artist's studio in Huntington, Long Island, New York.
+Mies carried on a romantic relationship with sculptor and art collector Mary Callery for whom he designed an artist's studio in Huntington, New York.
 He had a brief romantic relationship with Nelly van Doesburg.
 After having met in Europe many years prior, they met again in New York in 1947 during a dinner with Josep Lluís Sert where he promised her he would help organize an exhibition in Chicago featuring the work of her late husband Theo van Doesburg.
 This exhibition took place from October 15 until November 8, 1947, with their romance officially ending not much later.
 Nevertheless they remained on good terms, spending Easter together in 1948 at a modern farmhouse renovated by Mies on Long Island, as well as meeting several more times that year.

 Transition from traditionalism to Modernism

-Patio of Villa Wolf, built in 1926 in Guben (now Gubin in Poland) for Erich and Elisabeth Wolf.
-The villa was destroyed in the aftermath of World War II, and there are joint German-Polish plans for its reconstruction.
+Haus Lange and Haus Esters in Krefeld, Germany, designed by Ludwig Mies van der Rohe and completed in 1930.
+The neighboring brick villas are notable examples of his early modernist residential architecture.

 Barcelona Pavilion in Barcelona, constructed in 1929 for the world exposition.
 Never intended to be permanent, it was demolished in 1930 as was typically done for exhibition structures, but it was re-erected in 1986 by a team of local architects.